Chris Morris (satirist): Music

-Morris often co-writes and performs incidental music for his television shows, notably with Jam and the 'extended remix' version, Jaaaaam.
-In the early 1990s Morris contributed a Pixies parody track entitled "Motherbanger" to a flexi-disc given away with an edition of Select music magazine.
-Morris supplied sketches for British band Saint Etienne's 1993 single "You're in a Bad Way" (the sketch 'Spongbake' appears at the end of the 4th track on the CD single).
+Morris often co-writes and performs incidental music for his television shows, notably with Jam and the "extended remix" version, Jaaaaam.
+In the early 1990s, Morris contributed a Pixies parody track, "Motherbanger", to a flexi-disc given away with an edition of Select music magazine.
+Morris supplied sketches for British band Saint Etienne's 1993 single "You're in a Bad Way" (the sketch "Spongbake" appears at the end of the fourth track on the CD single).

 In 2000, Morris collaborated by mail with Amon Tobin to create the track "Bad Sex", which was released as a B-side on the Tobin single "Slowly".

-Anglo-French band Stereolab's song "Nothing to Do with Me" from their 2001 album Sound-Dust featured various lines from Chris Morris sketches as lyrics.
+Anglo-French band Stereolab's song "Nothing to Do with Me" from their 2001 album Sound-Dust features various lines from Chris Morris sketches as lyrics.

 Style

 Ramsey Ess of Vulture described Morris's comedy style as "crass" and "shocking", but noted an "underlying morality" and integrity, as well as the humour being Morris's priority.